 North Sails NEWS

 There are a number of guidelines to help you steer effectively upwind.
-There is also information you can glean from the feel of the helm that will help you find the correct trim and apparent wind angle for the conditions.
+There is also information you can learn from the feel of the helm that will help you find the correct trim and apparent wind angle for the conditions.

 Depending on conditions, a good driver will consider some or all of the following when steering upwind: